kajetan-szczurowski/WeddingEventWebsite/README.md

 ## Tech Stack

 The website was created in Astro, most of its components use basic functionalities.
-The only exception to this rule is the countdown component.
+The exceptions to this rule are countdown component and menu list.
 I used React JS to implement it.

 ## Demo version
 You can find demo version here: https://diana-kajetan.netlify.app/.